xtdb/xtdb/docs/bitemp.md

 actually remove (or excise in Datomic) data, which will by definition break repeatable reads, and also complicate event sourcing and other derived views of the system.

+### Implementation

+Given the primacy of business time in Crux, we will name business time `ts` and transaction time `tx-ts`.

+### Use cases

+#### Give the latest value of X at a given tx-time

+For audit reasons, we might wish to know with certainty the value of a given entity-attribute at a given tx-instant.
+In this case, we want to exclude the possibility of the business past being amended, so we need a pre-correction view of the data, relying on tx-instant.

+To achieve this we will use an as-of using ts (business time) and tx-ts (transaction time).